insomnimus/ps-dotenv/docs/Update-Dotenv.md

 # Update-Dotenv

 ## SYNOPSIS
-Makes the module check for env files to source if it is enabled.
+Triggers the module to check for env files in the current and parent directories.

 ## SYNTAX

 ```
-Update-Dotenv [-force] [<CommonParameters>]
+Update-Dotenv [-Force] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Makes the module check for env files to source if it is enabled.
+Triggers the module to check for env files in the current and parent directories.
+This is the entrypoint to this module.

-This cmdlet is meant to be called automatically from inside the prompt function.
+This command is meant to be called automatically by your `Prompt` function.

 ## EXAMPLES